rali9000/rali.cc/README.md

 ### A repository containing all the code used for my personal/portfolio website, *without including the high quality assets*.

+Coded and designed by me.
 This current version is under construction!
-Currently past the home page I am using a recolored and slightly updated version of rali.cc 2.0.
+Known bugs and issues are listed below.

 ### Features:
 * Fully responsive design